johnhenry/leroute/CONTRIBUTING.md

-# Contributing to Phrouter
+# Contributing to Loute

-We welcome contributions to the Phrouter project!
+We welcome contributions to the Loute project!
 This document provides guidelines for contributing to the project.

 ## Code of Conduct